 Amazing leadership.

-Uh this is this there's a lot of things we've done throughout this.
+Yes, Jake, there's a lot of things we've done throughout.

-Uh this is uh you you don't uh measure uh the a person's leadership by a deputy not going into a these deputies received the training they needed.
+You don't measure a person's leadership by a deputy not going into a these deputies received the training they needed.

 Maybe you measure somebody's leadership by whether or not they protect the community.

-In this case, you've listed 23 incidents before the shooting involving the shooter, and still nothing was done to keep guns out of his hands to make sure that there were the school was protected to make sure you were keeping an eye on him.
+In this case, you've listed 23 incidents before the shooting involving the shooter, and still nothing was done to keep guns out of his hands, to make sure that the school was protected, to make sure you were keeping an eye on him.

 I don't understand how you can sit there and claim amazing leadership.

-Jake, on sixteen of those cases, our deputies did everything right, how deputies have done amazing things.
+Jake, on 16 of those cases, our deputies did everything right.

 I work with some of the bravest people I've ever met.

-The victims here uh the families, I pray for them every night.
+The victims here, the families, I pray for them every night.

-Because I know if I was there, if I was on that wall, I would have been the first in.
+It makes me sick to my stomach that we had a deputy didn't go in because I know if I was there, if I was on that wall, I would have been the first then.

 Again, I would have been the first.

-I how can you say that he didn't look at the video a week after the shooting, or that he goes before uh uh a town hall on fake news CNN ripping Dana Lash when he knew that the deputy that was on the scene there and three others that they never went into the school.
+How can you say that he didn't look at the video a week after the shooting or that he goes before a town hall on fake news CNN ripping Dana Lash when he knew that the deputy that was on the scene there and three others that they never went into the school?

 I want to just take a minute and backtrack here because all my life I have been around law enforcement.

-If you don't know, my mother will worked in a prison.
+If you don't know, my mother worked in a prison.

 She was a prison guard.